kinecosystem/kin-website-docs/docs/quick-start/hi-kin-ios.md

 let kinClient: KinClient! = initializeKinClientOnPlaygroundNetwork()
 ```

-## Manage accounts
+## Manage Accounts

 `kinClient` can manage multiple accounts.
 This tutorial keeps it simple by using only one.

-Creating an account is a two step process in Kin.
+Creating an account is a two-step process in Kin.
 The first step is to create a key pair locally and the second is to actually create the account on the public blockchain.

-### Check and create an account
+### Check and Create an Account

 If an account is available from the local store, it can be retrieved with `let account = kinClient.accounts.first`.

-In view controller you can create a new function for this:
+In view controller, you can create a new function for this:
 ```swift
 func getFirstAccount(kinClient: KinClient) -> KinAccount? {
     return kinClient.accounts.first
 }
 ```

-If no account is available it's easy to create a new one:
+If no account is available, it's easy to create a new one:
 ```swift
 func createLocalAccount(kinClient: KinClient) -> KinAccount? {
     do {